Appreciative inquiry is about seeking the best in people – in the way they work, they live, and they behave.

 Here are ten AI activities that are more or less versatile and work equally well for all people and settings.
 Some of these exercises were also a part of the Do It Now toolkit mentioned earlier and proved to be extremely useful in the workshop it was first used in.

-1. Appreciative Meditation Exercise
+1. Appreciative meditation exercise

 Appreciative meditation is a short yet powerful exercise to build a firm intention for appreciative inquiry.
 Usually used as the first exercise in most AI programs, the task merely involves collecting ourselves for a moment.

 We can do this by breath control, thought monitoring, or attending to an external focal point and immersing ourselves entirely into it for a while.
-Appreciative meditation as the initial task makes the participants aware of their internal feelings and help them realize why they want to invest in AI.
+Appreciative meditation as the initial task makes the participants aware of their internal feelings and helps them realize why they want to invest in AI.

-2. Individual Self-discovery
+2. Individual self-discovery

 This is a fun activity and works exceptionally well with kids and youngsters.
 The practice involves giving paper and pen to each participant and asking them to recall and sketch one of the happiest moments of their lives.
 The sketch need not be too elaborate, just a simple illustration that the respondents would then take turns to describe.

-In the discussion part of this exercise, each child comes up with a brief narrative of the story they have sketched, and the others are encouraged to listen to the story and inquire more about the details.
+In the discussion part of this exercise, each child comes up with a brief narrative of the story they have sketched, and others are encouraged to listen to the story and inquire more about the details.